-There are a handful of common things we see B2B software teams wanting to improve about their integration strategies.
-This blog series explores the most common integration-related goals and how an embedded integration platform like Prismatic can help.
+There are a handful of common things we see B2B SaaS teams wanting to improve about their integration strategies.
+And the goal that usually tops that list?
+Reducing the integration workload on engineering teams.

-Let's dig into why integrations take so much engineering effort and how Prismatic can help you change that.
+Let's dig into why integrations take so much engineering effort and how an embedded integration platform like Prismatic can help.

 Why is that?

-To start with, integrations are incredibly complex.
+To start with, integrations are often incredibly complex.

-Not only is there a lot to do, the bulk of it typically falls to engineering teams.
+Not only is there a lot to do, but the bulk of it typically falls to engineering teams.

-When it comes to core product features, customer-facing teams typically have the tools and resources to answer customers' questions, help with configuration, and troubleshoot if something goes wrong.
+Regarding core product features, customer-facing teams typically have the tools and resources to answer customers' questions, help with configuration, and troubleshoot if something goes wrong.